 Some business are trying to solve this problem by only accepting cards.
 However, encouraging the sole use of credit cards can indirectly discriminate against buyers without bank accounts, making it difficult for them to purchase necessities such as groceries and household items.
 Additionally, accepting interchange fees charged by credit card companies is an existing pain point for many businesses, particularly for small businesses struggling to make ends meet during the pandemic.

-To help businesses stay afloat during these challenging times, consider paying with exact change to reduce the impact of the coin shortage on everyday transactions.
+To help businesses during these challenging times, consider paying with exact change to reduce the impact of this issue on everyday transactions.
 By spending your coin, depositing it, or exchanging it at your local financial institution, you can help to boost the circulation of coin throughout the U.S. When every cent counts, each individual effort can make a significant difference for retailers across the country.

 At Brink’s, our commitment to customers will never change.